InovaFiscaliza/RF.Fusion/src/appCataloga/server_volume/usr/local/bin/appCataloga/db/README.md

 This folder contains the database access layer for appCataloga.

-The design is split into one shared base handler plus two domain handlers:
+The design is split into one shared base handler plus three domain handlers:

 - `dbHandlerBase.py`: reusable MySQL connection and SQL helper layer
 - `dbHandlerBKP.py`: operational domain for hosts, host tasks, file tasks, and file history
 - `dbHandlerRFM.py`: analytical domain for sites, files, procedures, spectrum entities, and publication support
+- `dbHandlerSummary.py`: summary domain for outbox consumption and `RFFUSION_SUMMARY` refresh writes

 ## Architecture

 The intended layering is:

-1. Services and workers call `dbHandlerBKP` or `dbHandlerRFM`
+1. Services and workers call the domain handler that owns the target database concern
 2. Domain handlers encode table semantics and workflow rules
 3. `DBHandlerBase` provides generic SQL builders and connection management